 Since the dawn of time man has debated the best way to start a fire.
-Some use the boy-scout "tee-pee", some prefer the "tic-tac-toe" stack.
+Some use the boy-scout "tee-pee"; some prefer the "tic-tac-toe" stack.
 Either way, review the hints and warnings below to ensure proper fire starting.

-• Make sure the air control is pushed in and the by-pass pulled out.
+• Make sure the air control is pushed in.
 If additional air is needed, open the doors 1/4" (6mm) during the first five minutes of start-up.